scientific-python/pytest-doctestplus/README.rst

 Good documentation for developers contains example code.
 This is true of both standalone documentation and of documentation that is integrated with the code itself.
 Python provides a mechanism for testing code snippets that are provided in Python docstrings.
-Pytest provides a mechanism for running doctests against both docstrings in source code and in standalone documentation files.
-These are Good Things.
+The unit test framework pytest provides a mechanism for running doctests against both docstrings in source code and in standalone documentation files.

-This plugin augments the functionality provided by Python and Pytest by providing the following features:
+This plugin augments the functionality provided by Python and pytest by providing the following features:

 * approximate floating point comparison for doctests that produce floating